 Keep records and file a police report of all changes.
 Check all potential security holes everywhere you exist on the Internet and make sure they are sealed up tight by changing passwords, eliminating linked accounts, and, per Wired’s recommendation, de-authorizing apps linked to Twitter and Facebook.

 Okay.
-We plugged up the dam so to speak.
-The next step is to take necessary precautions in order to avoid future attacks.
+We plugged up the dam, so to speak.
+The next step is to take the necessary precautions in order to avoid future attacks.

 Your first line of defense is a strong password.
-Studies have shown that the time needed to crack a 6-character, all-lowercase password is a measly 10 minutes.
+Studies have shown that the time needed to crack a 6-character, lowercase password is a measly 10 minutes.
 Passwords should be of substantial length, mixed case, including numbers and special characters, in a way that makes no grammatical sense.
-Avoid English phrases or words and instead consider replacing letters with numbers (e.g. “h0cK3yFaN” instead of “hockeyfan”).
+Avoid English phrases or words and instead consider replacing letters with numbers.
 In addition, avoid using the same password for multiple websites.
 Hackers are aware that this is common practice and will exploit the fact to maximum benefit.

 Updated software is your next barrier.
 Many malicious attacks can come from security flaws in un-updated operating systems so install recommended and critical updates frequently.
 Keep virus and malware definitions updated for your anti-virus software and run regularly scheduled scans to detect potential threats.

 Finally, and most importantly, fix your behavior and habits.
-A survey of email infiltration incidents revealed that user error is to blame for a great deal of security holes!
+A survey of email infiltration incidents revealed that user error is to blame for many security holes.

 People are enticed by their offers and fall victim to identity thieves and hackers on a regular basis.
 Protect yourself by avoiding any suspicious emails or links.
 No reputable online entity is going to ask for your password over email or chat, so do not fall for these tricks.

-Avoid becoming a target for these kinds of attacks by never listing your email address publicly on forums, social networking, or blogs.
+Avoid becoming a target for these kinds of attacks by never list your email address publicly on forums, social networks, or blogs.

 Lastly, remember that public computers are exactly that: public.
 Avoid checking email on public computers and, should you do so, make sure you log out of your account before closing the browser window.
 Remember, security begins, and ends, with you.